-8 Tips for Speeding up Your Collections
+14 Tips for Speeding up Your Collections

 Healthy cash flow is your company’s backbone.
 While getting paid in full, upfront, or early is ideal, it’s not always the case.
 Many factors can prevent a customer from making payments, including economic fluctuations or issues within their own company.
 Recovering outstanding payments from customers can be disruptive and impact your company’s short- and long-term goals.

 It can also be exhausting to have to constantly call and remind clients of their late payments.
 If you don’t have a robust collection strategy in place, it’s time to reconsider how to improve collections for your business.
-We’ll show you some simple strategies to speed up your collections processes and receive payments faster.
+We’ll show you some simple methods to speed up your collections processes and receive payments faster.

-8 Collections Best Practices to Start Using
+14 Collections Best Practices to Start Using

 1. Streamline the Billing Process